Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>

-These markers meant that when the variant wheel was built with a property in the listed namespace, the relevant provider plugin would be installed in the build environment, and therefore become available to the build backend.
+These markers meant that when the variant wheel was built with a property in the listed namespace, the relevant provider plugin was installed in the build environment, and therefore became available to the build backend.
 However, this solution did not last long.
 It was quite problematic to implement given the limited interface between [pypa/build](https://pypi.org/project/build/) and the installers used by it.
-Besides, provider plugins were also needed to install variant wheels, so it made more sense to separate them, as described earlier.
+Besides, provider plugins also needed to be installed while installing variant wheels, so it made more sense to separate them, as described earlier in the post.

-Nevertheless, the syntax based on environment markers made sense, and so it made its way into the actual package dependencies.
-A package that previously had to dynamically declare different dependency sets for every wheel variant now could instead use them to apply dependencies conditionally to the selected variant.
+Nevertheless, the syntax based on environment markers made sense, and it eventually made its way into the actual package dependencies.
+A package that previously had to dynamically declare different dependency sets for every wheel variant, now could instead use them to apply dependencies conditionally to the selected variant.